 - Vusanje (Vuthaj), Montenegro – Theth, Albania

-Parts of the trail are categorized as difficult and are reserved for those with excellent orientation skills as the trail lacks no recognizable paths.
+Parts of the trail are categorized as difficult and reserved for those with excellent orientation skills, as the trail lacks no recognizable paths.
 There are also several highly exposed sections and difficult slopes.
 Alpine equipment is a must while hiking these parts of the trail.

 The Peaks of the Balkans Trail area is rich with traditional houses along the trail in all three countries.
-Regional inhabitants are very generous and well known for their hospitality.
-You can rent a traditional stone house (called “kula”), a mountain hut or room in a small mountain lodge (called “planinarski dom”).
-It is best to book your accommodation in advance to be sure that you will have a safe place to sleep over.
+Regional inhabitants are very generous and well-known for their hospitality.
+You can rent a traditional stone house called kula, a mountain hut, or a room in a small mountain lodge called planinarski dom.

 Here are some places where you can stay overnight: